 All these activities and interactions have allowed us to become a highly collaborative and high performing team that has supported, interacted, argued, laughed, helped one another and bonded in a very special way.
 Beyond that, we’ve all learned how to survive and thrive in a fully virtual world – both personally and professionally.

-We’ll be taking these lessons into our next remote Faculty Fellowship in May 2021.
-If you’re a STEM masters or PhD graduate who’d like to take the next step from academia into a career in data science, submit your application by 15 February via the Faculty Fellowship webpage.
+If you’re a STEM masters or PhD graduate who’d like to take the next step from academia into a career in data science, find about more about the Faculty Fellowship.